 WarLauncher looks in

-you just add extra jars in those locations if you want more.
-The
+You can add extra jars in those locations if you want more.

-loader.properties (comma-separated list of directories, archives, or directories
+loader.properties (which is a comma-separated list of directories, archives, or directories within archives).

 You need to specify an appropriate

 Main-Class attribute of

 The actual class that you want to launch (that is, the class that contains a

 For a war file, it would be as follows:

 PropertiesLauncher has a few special features that can be enabled with external properties (System properties, environment variables, manifest entries, or

 Comma-separated Classpath, such as